johnny-quesada-developer/global-state-factory/README.md

 3. Added availability to create actions and decoupled access to the states, no more connects, and dispatches, just call your actions as a normal service of whatever other libraries.
 4. This library is already taking care of avoiding re-renders if the new state does not have changes
 5. This library also is taking care of batching multiple stores updates by using **React unstable_batchedUpdates**; this is a problem that the **useState** have when you call multiple **setStates** into async flows as setTimeout
+6. This tool also take care for you to avoid localStorage data to lose the data types that you stored.
+For example when you are using datetimes